 Education and Training

 As the demand for maternal healthcare rises, so too does the need for trained professionals.
-In Ethiopia, there is only one physician trained in obstetrics and gynecology for every 1.8 million people.
+In Rural Ethiopia, there is only one physician trained in obstetrics and gynecology for every 2.5 million people.
 In remote health centers and hospitals nurses, nurse-midwives, and health officers deliver babies.
 These medical providers are also in short supply and often poorly trained.

-89% of rural Ethiopian women deliver at home, and less than 10% of women have their births assisted by a skilled professional.
+of women have their births assisted by a skilled professional.

 In Ethiopia, there is only one OB/GYN for every 1.8 million people.